 All our students participate in chapel every week.
 Sixth through twelfth grade students attend chapel each Thursday at 9:00.a.m.
 These chapels are well-planned and provide worship time and speakers who challenge every student to deepen their walk with Christ.

 Chapels are carefully planned so all students feel welcome.
 Praise and worship are part of each service.
 A student led praise band leads worship under the careful eye of teachers who teach students how to be worship leaders.
 Sixth through twelfth grade students lead worship each Thursday.
 Students learn how to use their vocal and instrumental gifts to lead contemporary worship.
 Other students learn how to help by working the sound and light boards.
 Our master teachers prepare students musically, and we mentor students as they learn to lead worship.

 Try-outs for the CCS Praise Band are held each August.
 Each quarter we have a school-wide chapel where students from K-4 to 12th grade worship together.
 Those are special times in the lives of our students.
 We have seen God move in mighty ways at chapel and parents are always welcome to attend.

 Annual Mission Trips

 Many of life’s greatest lessons are learned through different environments.
-At Central, we believe a well rounded education includes engaging lessons, teamwork, character development, and a willingness to form nurturing relationships and friendships.
+At Central, we believe a well -rounded education includes engaging lessons, teamwork, character development, and a willingness to form nurturing relationships and friendships.
 These characteristics are learned not only through seat work and memorization, but also outside the classroom as well.
-Central intentionally creates social opportunities outside of the classroom where friendships are cultivated and lasting memories are made.
-Activities such as Spirit Week, Spiritual Emphasis days, Homecoming festivities, Friday Spirit Days, banquets, Powder Puff football games, Prom, Senior Night are just a few of the events our upper school students can enjoy.
+Central intentionally creates social opportunities outside of the classroom where friendships are cultivated, and lasting memories are made.
+Activities such as Spirit Week, Spiritual Emphasis days, Homecoming festivities, Friday Spirit Days, banquets, Powder Puff football games, Prom, and Senior Night are just a few of the events our upper school students can enjoy.